 There are different sources of funding for postgraduate students.
 Some courses are advertised in the newspapers and include funding.
 Sometimes financial support is available from the university that is running the postgraduate course; sometimes you need to apply to an external body.
 Awards are available for a range of subjects, both for taught courses and research programmes.
 They vary as to amount, duration and whether they only cover fees or include maintenance as well.
 There are strict eligibility rules and deadlines for application and you should be aware that there are a large number of postgraduates competing for limited funding.

 A number of scholarships and fellowships for study abroad are awarded annually by foreign governments to Irish students who are engaged in, or have completed a course of third-level education.
 Further information may be obtained from the International Section of the Department of Education and Skills - see 'Where to apply' below.
 The North-South Masters Bursaries fund a small number of Irish students to study in Northern Ireland together with some Northern Irish students studying in Ireland.

 If you need help or advice on your UCAS application contact the Customer Service Unit and remember to quote your UCAS Personal ID/application number.

 If you are an EU student, and applying through UCAS, they will send you an application form for a tuition fee loan when you are offered a place on a course.

-Depending on your income you may be eligible for a maintenance grant under the Irish Student Grant Scheme but this does not include funding for tuition fees.
+You may be eligible for a maintenance grant if you meet the criteria for the Irish Student Grant Scheme but this does not include funding for tuition fees.
 You may claim tax relief on third-level fees.
 There is detailed information on the range of Irish grants and funds for students in further and higher education at studentfinance.ie.